 I’ve heard that couples counseling can be expensive.

 My prices are competitive with other practices in the area.
-There is a cost involved in this work, but consider the alternatives.
-Over time, unresolved issues can become even more complicated and feelings of anxiety, sadness and yearning can worsen.
-If you’re not willing to put in the resources now to repair your relationship, you may continue to be unhappy or you and your partner may choose to separate or divorce.
+There is a cost involved in this work but consider the alternatives.
+Over time, unresolved issues can become even more complicated, and feelings of anxiety, sadness and yearning can worsen.
+Numbing yourself to the pain or ignoring it tends to build resentment and compound problems.
+Disregarding each other’s concerns and complains further leads to disinterest which is the opposite of love.